vladimirvivien/community/contributors/design-proposals/storage/container-storage-interface.md

 The Unix Domain Socket will be registered with kubelet using the [Device Plugin Unix Domain Socket Registration](https://github.com/kubernetes/community/blob/master/contributors/design-proposals/resource-management/device-plugin.md#unix-socket) mechanism.
 This mechanism will need to be extended to support registration of both CSI volume drivers and device plugins independently.

-Upon initialization of the external “CSI volume driver”, some external component should call `GetNodeId` to get the mapping from Kubernetes NodeId to CSI driver NodeId.
-It should then add the CSI driver NodeId as a label to the Kubernetes Node API object.
-The key of the label should be `csi.volume.kubernetes.io/<CsiDriverName>/nodeID`.
-This will enable the component that will issue `ControllerPublishVolume` calls to use the label as a mapping from cluster node ID to storage node ID.
+Upon initialization of the external “CSI volume driver”, some external component should call `GetNodeId` to get the mapping from Kubernetes Node names to CSI driver NodeId.
+It should then add the CSI driver NodeID as an annotation to the Kubernetes Node API object.
+The key of the annotation should be `nodeid.csi.volume.kubernetes.io/<CSIDriverName>`.
+This will enable the component that will issue `ControllerPublishVolume` calls to use the annotation as a mapping from cluster node ID to storage node ID.

 The Kubernetes team will provide a helper container that can manage the unix domain socket registration and NodeId initialization (see “Recommended Mechanism for Deployment” below for details).